SigmaSayan/What-to-Watch-Next/README.md

-# What-to-Watch-Next
-Content-based Movie Recommendation System
+# 🎬 Movie Recommender System

-Developed a content-based movie recommendation system using Python, NumPy, Pandas, NLTK, and Scikit-learn.
-Responsible for data preprocessing, feature extraction using NLTK, and building the recommendation model.
-The system suggests five similar movies based on a given movie, ensuring accurate recommendations through training and evaluation.
-This project enhanced user experience by providing personalized movie recommendations, showcasing proficiency in data handling, natural language processing, and machine learning techniques.
+A content-based movie recommendation engine that suggests similar movies based on genre, cast, keywords, and overview.
+Built using Python, NLP, and cosine similarity.

+## 🚀 Features
+- Combines metadata into a unified 'tags' feature
+- Uses CountVectorizer and cosine similarity for recommendations
+- Recommends top 5 similar movies for any given input

+## 🧰 Tech Stack
+- Python
+- Pandas, NumPy
+- scikit-learn
+- NLTK (for text preprocessing)

+## 🧠 Recommendation Logic
+- Preprocess text using stemming and stopword removal
+- Vectorize using CountVectorizer
+- Compute similarity matrix and return top results

+## ✅ Example
+Input: `Inception`
+Output: `[Interstellar, The Prestige, The Matrix, Memento, Shutter Island]`

+---